 Our Chaplains respect, accept and are sensitive to all people’s views, beliefs and values and work closely with the school Wellbeing teams, referring or sourcing appropriate services to meet their particular needs.

 Meeting the physical, emotional, social, spiritual and intellectual needs of students is important as schools aim to develop the whole person and produce resilient, competent and successful individuals.
 While a variety of services are required to meet the diverse range of needs within a school community, our Chaplains play a distinct role in providing ongoing practice looking after the personal needs of students.

-The chaplaincy program is funded by the Federal Government through the National School Chaplaincy Programme.
+Our chaplains are funded by the Federal Government through the National School Chaplaincy Programme.

-Echo Youth and Family Services are also part of the Inspire Chaplaincy Network.
+Training and supervision of Echo Chaplains is funded by community donations and Echo Youth and Family Services are also part of the Inspire Chaplaincy Network.